 Instant Pot Stuffing lets the chef make this favorite side dish in the Instant Pot while the oven is in use!

-This is a classic stuffing recipe with chicken broth, eggs and bread, fresh herbs, and of course, celery and onion.
+This is a classic stuffing recipe with chicken broth, eggs, bread, fresh herbs, and of course, celery and onion.
 It’s cooked in the Instant Pot but briefly transferred to the oven to brown the top under the broiler.
 A deliciously easy homemade stuffing recipe!

 Easy Stuffing Recipe!